August 19, 2022

 16. The over-sharer

 Starting at number sixteen it’s the over-sharing customer.
 One of the great benefits of working as a tradie is the opportunity to work in different places and meet different people.
-As a part of that, we often enjoy a quick chat with a friendly customer.
+As a part of that, it's nice to enjoy a quick chat with a friendly customer.

 However, there is a difference, between a chat and a life story.
 Those customers who have too much to say can become annoying very quickly, especially when it affects your ability to complete the job.